Media Queries 2+

 # Syntax

 Each media query statement consists of an optional media type and any number of media feature expressions.
-Multiple media query statements can be combined using various logical operators.
-Media query statements are case-insensitive.
+Multiple media query statements can be combined using various logical operators, and media query statements are case-insensitive.

 There are two ways to perform media queries: